MilenTecle/znapped/TESTING.md

 **User Story**|**Test**|**Result**
 :------|:------|:----:
 |As a User, I can read comments on a post so that I can engage with the community’s thoughts on the content.| The comments are accessible for the logged-in user to read.| ✅
-As a logged-in user, I can comment on posts so that I can share my opinions or reactions.| The comment field is correctly dislayed for the logged-in user and user can create a comment.| ✅
+As a logged-in user, I can comment on posts so that I can share my opinions or reactions.| The comment field is correctly displayed for the logged-in user and user can create a comment.| ✅
 As a logged-in user, I can like posts with different reactions so that I can express appreciation or support for content that interests.| User can like a post with a chosen reaction and or change liked reaction type and it updates accordingly. | ✅
 As a User, I will receive notifications when someone likes my post so that I know when my content is appreciated.| User gets notified displayed in the badge in the bell icon.
 User can click to view the details of the notification and get redirected to the liked post.| ✅
 As a logged-in user, I can view a collection of posts I’ve liked so that I can easily revisit content I enjoy. | User can see all the posts they have liked when navigating to the liked page. |✅